 - Multiple slider plugins

-- WooCommerce ready - therefore compatible with some of the membership plugins mentioned below
+- Theme is WooCommerce ready - therefore compatible with some of the membership plugins mentioned below

 - Translation ready